icelandic-lt/text-cleaner/README.md

 Text cleaning module for processing raw text input.

-This module is a component of a TTS-Frontend engine, more specifically, it is the first step in processing raw text input before being normalized in the next step.
+This module is a component of a TTS-Frontend engine, more specifically, it is the first step in processing raw text input before being normalized in the next step in the TTS-Frontend pipeline.

 Despite this module being designed as a component of the TTS-Frontend engine, it's designed with versatility in mind to accommodate various text cleaning tasks, therefore multiple configurations have been built into the text cleaner to allow for task specific cleaning.

-If being used as a part of the TTS-Frontend pipeline then no configurations should be made, the default values are based on input/output specifications between components in the TTS-Frontend pipeline.
+Coupled with this text cleaning module is a preprocessing step for text embedded in html documents (primarily designed for audibooks).
+This preprocessing step includes parsing, extraction and organization of text for TTS engines.

 ## Installation
 ```bash